ronin-rb/ronin/man/ronin-wordlist.1.md

   Mutations to apply to the words.
 If STRING is found within a word, it will be replaced with SUBSTITUTE.

+## EXAMPLES

+`ronin wordlist alpha:7 numeric:1-3`
+  Enumerates through every possible word, with each word beginning with seven alphabetic characters and ending in 1-3 numeric characters.

 ## AUTHOR

 Postmodern <postmodern.mod3@gmail.com>